 You may want a schedule section for each family member to note after school activities or work travel.
 Or separate sections for daily, weekly, and monthly schedules.

-Experiment to find the set up that is most useful to you.
+Experiment with different ways to find the set up that is most useful to you for your entire family.

 Family Budget & Finances

 Creating a family budget and keeping it in your household binder is a useful way to keep track of your household expenses.

 I also store bills in this section and make notes of when they are due and when payments have been sent.